 Merry Christmas to all you inspiring bakers.
 If you’re reading this in December it’s officially the start of the annual festive baking season but if you’re reading this in a European summer please put the slice of Christmas cake down and get some sun and exercise outside.
-I mean, there’s nothing wrong with a little Christmas cheer all year round but for me, at least if not for you, winter is the best time to enjoy Christmas baking.
+I mean, there’s nothing wrong with a little Christmas cheer all year round but for me, at least if not for you, winter is the best time to enjoy Christmas baking - so put a note in your diary to make these Marvellous Fruit Mince Pies.

 Winter is a diverse baking season too, as tips, ideas and recipes from around the world get swapped and enjoyed.
 I’m seeing lots of German stollen being made by bakers in Japan, while Australian and South-East Asian bakers are turning out amazing Italian Panettone.
 Many English bakers are making Scotland’s Dundee cake or a dark, muscovado-rich Caribbean Black Cake, in place of iced Christmas cakes this year.